aosp-mirror-neo/platform_libcore/tools/expected_upstream/README.md

 -----------B----------D----------   main
 ```

-The general idea is to get a change from OpenJDK into libcore in AOSP by
+The general idea is to get a change from OpenJDK into libcore by
 `git merge` from an OpenJDK branch.
 However, each file in `ojluni/` can come
 from a different OpenJDK version. `expected_upstream` is a staging branch
 storing the OpenJDK version of each file.
 Thus, we can use `git merge` when